A Vote for Intimate Weddings

-Okay, be honest: how many of us, when we thought about that big day, walking down the aisle, the music, the dress, the flowers… How many pictured that day involving a hundred or more spectators?
+Okay, be honest.
+How many of us, when we thought about our big day–walking down the aisle– the music, the dress, the flowers… How many pictured that day involving a hundred or more spectators?

-Then this crazy thing happened.
-Okay, a lot of crazy things.
-I ended up meeting and falling for someone not from my hometown (gasp!).
-I ended up having my own life and developing as a person who loves her friends and family, but really is close with only a few people.
-I ended up falling for an introvert (hey, I am one too).
-And I remembered weddings of second and third cousins with hundreds of people.
-And I heard about brides who did not even know who did and did not make it to the wedding, couples who did not get to eat, and receiving lines that took hours to go through.
+Fast forward to real-life adulthood.
+I ended up meeting and falling for someone not from my hometown (gasp!)
+I had my own life, and had developed into a person who loves her friends and family, but really is only close with a few select people.
+That person I fell for is an introvert, and to be honest, I am, too!
+When it came time to start planning this wedding, I thought back on all the weddings I attended with second and third cousins tallying up to hundreds of people.
+I heard about brides who didn’t even know who actually made it to the wedding, couples who didn’t have time to eat at their receptions, and receiving lines that took hours to get through.

-No thank you.
-That was not me, not him, not us.
-One day though this is, I did not want it to fly by in a blur.
-I wanted to be able to enjoy it, and enjoy time with a few people, and most, my groom.
+That’s when I finally snapped to my senses.
+No, thanks– this “traditional” wedding was not me, not him, not us.
+Even though the wedding day is just one day, I didn’t want it to fly by in a blur.
+I wanted to be able to enjoy it, and actually enjoy my time with our most important people, and of course, my groom.
 I wanted to actually remember the details of this one day that took so long to plan.
-I wanted to talk to people who came, and remember as many moments as possible.
+I wanted to talk to people who came and remember as many moments as possible.

-So, we knew we would have an intimate wedding.
+So, we decided to plan an intimate wedding.

 So, here are my top five reasons to have an intimate wedding, in no particular order:

-1. I will be more relaxed on my big day.
-It will still be special, but I will not feel like I have to “perform” or anything like that.
-I will feel less rushed, and more comfortable with a small group there.
+Having a smaller wedding means you will be more relaxed on your big day.
+It will still be special, but you won’t feel like you have to “perform” for anyone.
+You’ll feel less rushed, and likely more comfortable with a small group there.

-2. I will get to spend significant time with everyone coming who is dear to me… including my (then!) husband.
-I will get to dance like a fool with my sister and chat for hours with my brothers if I so choose.
-And I will get to spend a lot of time enjoying the day with Brandon, instead of rushing off to make sure I greet everyone.
+Having an intimate wedding means you will get to spend significant time with everyone coming who is dear to you, including your new spouse!
+You will get to dance like a fool with your siblings and chat for hours with your besties if you so choose.
+And you will get to spend a lot of time enjoying the day with your new spouse, instead of rushing off to make sure you greet everyone.

-3. I save thousands of dollars!
-Having a small wedding is WAY cheaper than a big wedding.
-You can choose different venues if you like, have fewer members of your wedding party (re: less money on gifts), smaller budgets for food and drinks, and so on.
-We are having a small destination wedding – and it still costs less than the average wedding around here.
+Having a smaller wedding will likely save you thousands of dollars!
+Having a small wedding can be WAY cheaper than a big wedding if you’re considering cost-per-guest pricing.
+You can choose different venues if you like, have fewer members of your wedding party (ie: less money on gifts), smaller budgets for food and drinks, and so on.

-5. I can DIY to my heart’s content!
-No matter the size of my wedding, I would do some DIY.
-But personalize almost every aspect for 200 people?
-No way.
-I would not be able to DIY all those details I am loving for everyone – seashell place-cards, stationary, tote bags, etc… for that many people.
-At least, not without causing myself serious stress.
+With a smaller guest list, you can DIY to your heart’s content!
+No matter the size of your wedding, you can obviously do some DIY.
+But do you really want to personalize almost every detail for 200+ people?
+That’s a large time commitment.
+You might not be able to DIY all the details you’d like to for that many people, at least, not without causing yourself serious stress in the process.

-So there you have it – my reasons to have a small, intimate wedding.
-Now, to be fair I am having an at-home reception party after our return, where we are having a small group for supper, then opening it up to a larger group for drinks and dancing celebration.
-But I still insisted on that small family group for supper – and for all the reasons I listed above.
+So there you have it – the top reasons to have a small, intimate wedding.
+To be fair, we plan to have an at-home reception party after we return from our destination wedding.
+We will be having a small group for supper, then opening it up to a larger group for drinks and dancing and celebration!
+But we still insisted on that small family group for supper first, and for all the reasons I listed above.